rembound/Arena-Helper/README.md

 # Arena Helper

 Arena Helper is a plugin for [Hearthstone Deck Tracker](https://github.com/HearthSim/Hearthstone-Deck-Tracker) that helps drafting Hearthstone arena decks by showing an overlay with card values from a tier list.
-The plugin tries to visually detect the arena heroes and card choices.
+The plugin tries to detect the arena heroes and card choices.
 Detected cards are displayed alongside the value of the card, that is specified in [The Lightforge: Hearthstone Arena Tier List](http://thelightforge.com/TierList).
 The created deck can be saved to Hearthstone Deck Tracker.
 Check out the [How To Install](https://github.com/rembound/Arena-Helper#how-to-install) guide below to download and install the plugin.

 ![Arena Helper](images/arena-helper-4.png?raw=true)

-The plugin uses perceptual hashing to detect the Hearthstone arena heroes and cards.
+Arena Helper uses [HearthMirror](https://github.com/HearthSim/HearthMirror) to extract the hero and card data from Hearthstone.
+Older versions of the plugin used perceptual hashing to detect the Hearthstone arena heroes and cards.
 The technique is based on the article [Looks Like It](http://www.hackerfactor.com/blog/?/archives/432-Looks-Like-It.html).
 Implementation details of a similar project can be found here: [Hearthstone Image Recognition](https://github.com/wittenbe/Hearthstone-Image-Recognition).

-More technical information about how the plugin uses image recognition and how it calculates the perceptual hashes can be found in my article [Arena Helper](http://rembound.com/projects/arena-helper).
+More technical information about how the plugin used image recognition and how it calculated the perceptual hashes can be found in my article [Arena Helper](http://rembound.com/projects/arena-helper).

 If you like to support me and the continued development of this plugin, any donations are greatly appreciated.
 Thank you for your support!
 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=info%40rembound%2ecom&lc=NL&item_name=Rembound%2ecom&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_LG%2egif%3aNonHosted)